nicolegooden/rancid-tomatillos/README.md

 [Naomi Ware](https://github.com/nware1066)

 ## Overview:
-Rancid Tomatillos is the first project that we have attempted incorporating the React Framework and the Jest Testing Library.
-With this React App, users can see, rate and comment on a variety of movies.
-The user can login, be directed to a page showing thier movie ratings, and click on any image to see additional details about the movie.
+As a user of Rancid Tomatillos, you can see, rate, and comment on a variety of movies.
+The user can log in, be directed to a page showing their movie ratings, and click on any image to see additional details about the movie.
 Users can navigate back to the homepage from any of the other pages, and can also log out to be returned to the homepage.

+## Deployed App:
+[Rancid Tomatillos](https://nicolegooden.github.io/rancid-tomatillos/) is deployed via GitHub pages.

+The login feature requires a valid email address and password:
++ Email: charlie@turing.io
++ Password: qwerty

+Currently, the commenting feature is supported by a locally run server; until deployed, the commenting feature will not have complete functionality.
+To get this up and running, follow the installation instructions for the Express server.

 ## Learning Goals:
 + Solidify React fundamentals